Roy Brown Museum And Information Centre

 In the course of protecting Lt.
 Wilfred May, an inexperienced pilot and high school chum, Brown is said to have downed the most infamous fighter pilot of the entire war!

 To learn more, visit the Roy Brown Museum and Information Centre, located in the log house across from the Town Hall.
-A restoration of the first homestead in town, the building serves triple duty as a museum, visitor information centre and home to the Carleton Place and District Chamber of Commerce – an organization celebrating its 100th anniversary in 2016.
+A restoration of the first homestead in town, the building serves triple duty as a museum, visitor information centre and home to the Carleton Place and District Chamber of Commerce.

 Visitors guides, pamphlets, brochures for self-guided tours, and souvenirs are available here, with parking behind and bicycle racks out front.